qemu/qemu/docs/system/replay.rst

  * Writes execution log into the file for later replaying for multiple times on different machines.
  * Supports i386, x86_64, ARM, AArch64, Risc-V, MIPS, MIPS64, S390X, Alpha,
-   PowerPC, PowerPC64, M68000, Microblaze, OpenRISC, Nios II, SPARC, and Xtensa hardware platforms.
+   PowerPC, PowerPC64, M68000, Microblaze, OpenRISC, SPARC,
+   and Xtensa hardware platforms.
  * Performs deterministic replay of all operations with keyboard and mouse input devices, serial ports, and network.